 PRIORITY HOW DID WE DO?
-1. To raise We have made good progress. attainment, What did we do? especially in Agile curriculum pathways: Through our preparation for HMIe we have undertaken a BGE review literacy and with a lens on the four capacities and 4 contexts for learning to evaluate the effectiveness of our numeracy BGE curriculum for our community.
-This evaluation exercise has allowed us to plan for change in session 2023/24 Our measurable Agile pedagogies (including digital learning): We worked together to further develop approaches outcome for session to the learning, teaching and assessment cycle to develop consistency in professional judgements 2021/22 was to across the learning community and enrich our learners' experiences.
-This involved staff working in To ensure young collaborative 'LTA Groups' using the cycle of moderation to improve BGE courses and make peoples' attainment evidence informed action plans.
-All staff worked to improve individual pedagogy by undertaking a improves particularly in practitioner enquiry project.
-The project topic was informed by self-evaluation as part of the PRD Literacy and process.
-Numeracy.
-Agile renewal: literacy and numeracy: We have been seeking to raise attainment through the further development of approaches to excellence and equity tracking and monitoring.
+We have made good progress.
+To raise What did we do? attainment. especially in Agile curriculum pathways: Through our preparation for HMIe we have undertaken a BGE review with a lens on the four capacities and 4 contexts for learning to evaluate the effectiveness of our literacy and numeracy BGE curriculum for our community.
+This evaluation exercise has allowed us to plan for change in Agile pedagogies (including digital learning): We worked together to further develop approaches Our measurable outcome for session to the learning, teaching and assessment cycle to develop consistency in professional judgements across the learning community and enrich our learners' experiences.
+This involved staff working in 2021/22 was to collaborative 'LTA Groups' using the cycle of moderation to improve BGE courses and make To ensure young evidence informed action plans.
+All staff worked to improve individual pedagogy by undertaking a peoples' attainment practitioner enquiry project.
+The project topic was informed by self-evaluation as part of the PRD improves particularly in Literacy and Agile renewal: literacy and numeracy: We have been seeking to raise attainment through the further Numeracy. development of approaches to excellence and equity tracking and monitoring.
 We have been working on the consistency of our tracking and on early intervention planning using newly formed NIF Driver(s): Literacy and Numeracy improvement teams.
 We introduced the tracking of Literacy and Numeracy across S1 - S6 on Progress giving us an overview and allowing for strategic planning.
 We introduced School and ELC target setting for Literacy and Numeracy on Progress to support learners aspirations.
-We introduced Improvement. the use of a leavers tracker to improve Literacy/Numeracy and SCQF attainment.
-Through our HMIe School and ELC preparation and feedback we have begun planning the incorporation of more robust tracking procedures in line with feedback.
-We have provided CLPL to empower staff to be more data Leadership informed, making effective use of Progress tracking system, allowing them to plan early ☑ eacher and Practitioner interventions.
-Professionalism Evidence indicates the impact is: Professionalism Parental Engagement Relevant, engaging and challenging purpose led BGE curriculum A curriculum and HMIe inspection last session found the overall quality of learning, teaching & assessment to be Assessment 'good.
-They highlighted that: Assessment Performance "teachers are making good use of the learning, teaching and assessment cycle to improve Information the planning of learning, teaching and assessment in the BGE.
-They are also making use of an appropriately wide range of assessment evidence" "All teachers demonstrate a sustained commitment to reflecting upon and improving their practice through their involvement in practitioner enquiry.
-This work is improving aspects of the practice of individual teachers."
+We introduced the use of a leavers tracker to improve Literacy/Numeracy and SCQF attainment.
+Through our HMIe Improvement. preparation and feedback we have begun planning the incorporation of more robust tracking School and FLC procedures in line with feedback.
+We have provided CLPL to empower staff to be more data Leadership informed, making effective use of Progress tracking system, allowing them to plan early ☑ eacher and interventions.
+Practitioner Evidence indicates the impact is: Professionalism Relevant, engaging and challenging purpose led BGE curriculum ⊠Curriculum and HMIe inspection last session found the overall quality of learning, teaching & assessment to be Assessment 'good.
+They highlighted that: "teachers are making good use of the learning, teaching and assessment cycle to improve the planning of learning, teaching and assessment in the BGE.
+They are also making use of Information an appropriately wide range of assessment evidence" "All teachers demonstrate a sustained commitment to reflecting upon and improving their practice through their involvement in practitioner enquiry.
+This work is improving aspects of the practice of individual teachers.
 Almost all of staff surveyed believe that a combination of practitioner enquiry, the learning, teaching and assessment project, and the ICHS improvement hub has had a significant impact on their professional learning, enabling them to reflect on and improve their practice.
-Learners are benefitting from our focus on improving learning and teaching and the investment within the school's culture of empowerment.
+Learners are benefitting from our focus on improving learning and teaching and the $\,$ investment within the school's culture of empowerment.
 Regular pupil surveys and focus groups indicate a high degree of satisfaction with the quality of learning experiences.
-We have improved the number of pupils achieving level 4 literacy and numeracy by the end of S3 • S3 Literacy Level 4 = 2022-23 52.88, an increase from 42.40% in 21-22 S3 Numeracy Level 42022-23 68.06%, an increase from 64.98% in 21-22 Commented [MV1]: Remove as repetition with fit below? · improved reversion confidence in pupils having their needs met by class teacher through inclusive pedagogy evidenced through focus groups of pupil with passports to success
+We have improved the number of pupils achieving level 4 literacy and numeracy by the end of S3 S3 Literacy Level 4 = 2022-23 52.88, an increase from 42.40% in 21-22

+Commented [MV1]: Remove as repetition with final bullet pint below?